-In this guide, Dr Tasha Gandamihardja, our good friend and oncoplastic breast surgeon, explains the various breast reconstruction options available after a mastectomy.
+In this guide, Dr Tasha Gandamihardja, oncoplastic breast surgeon, explains the various breast reconstruction options available after a mastectomy.

 If you have been recommended to have a mastectomy, you can also choose to have a reconstruction.
 You don’t have to go down this path if you don’t want to, but if you do, then there are a few options.